 Approved by shareholders at the AGM of 20 December 2004, the remuneration pool for non-executive directors is \$200,000 per annum inclusive of any superannuation guarantee remittances.
 Non-executive Chairman and Director fees are comprised of a fixed component being \$87,600 and \$43,800 respectively inclusive of superannuation.
-The fee has changed due to the change in statutory superannuation percentage from 9.25% to 9.5%.
 Executive director fees for service are by mutual agreement with the Board.
-Disclosures for director fees and allowances actually paid during the financial year are provided in Note 22.
+Disclosures for director fees and allowances actually paid during the financial year are provided in Note 20.